 For us living in a funeral home as very young children, life was normal and has always been, we were involved in what any other child would do with sport or hobbies.
 We were always aware of staying away from the office or chapels whilst families or mourners were there and to be quiet.
 I guess as a young child on a funeral home you inevitably see things you shouldn’t and probably like any other child living on a funeral home you did.

-Back then there were no mobile phones, computers , fax, pagers etc. Phones could not be diverted.
+Back then there were no mobile phones, computers, fax, pagers etc. Phones could not be diverted.
 People had to live on the funeral home and it was very much a husband and wife affair.
-When the phone rang dad would need to go out an collect the body and later arrange the funeral whilst mum stayed home to answer the phone.
+When the phone rang dad would need to go out and collect the body and later arrange the funeral whilst mum stayed home to answer the phone.

 As we got a little older, we moved off the funeral home and into suburbia and as children didn’t spend much time around the funeral home.
 We did what any other kids did.

-During my mid teens I became involved in the business in a very hands on way.
-The Victorian funeral industry had became quite militant (as had many other industries at this time) and the entire industry went on strike.
+During my mid-teens, I became involved in the business in a very hands-on way.
+The Victorian funeral industry had become quite militant (as had many other industries at this time) and the entire industry went on strike.
 People still keep dying and the work doesn’t stop.
-Our company had contracts with the Coroners office to transfer deceased to the coroners office.
+Our company had contracts with the Coroners office to transfer the deceased to the coroner’s office.
 Reportable death cases included homicide, suicide, road trauma and unknown causes of death.

 School didn’t stop and often during these strike actions I would assist in the collection of deceased on the way to school.
 Despite being around death from birth, it was a harsh introduction.

 I entered the funeral industry full time the day after my 21st birthday, I had worked in hospitality for the 3 years after leaving school.
 I couldn’t believe how similar the two industries were.
 Although different types of events, funerals were events and their was lots of organising, preparation and skill involved.
 I dived into it head first and wanted to learn everything.